TU-Dublin-Computer-Science/Solar-XR/README.md

 Follow the documentation for [deploying to Android](https://docs.godotengine.org/en/stable/tutorials/xr/deploying_to_android.html) to get it onto your headset!

+## Known Issues
+- Visual Shakiness when focused on some planets
+  - Currently experimenting with creating a build using double precision floats to alleviate this.

 ## References
 Virtual Menu used is an extracted and modified version of the one created for the [Immersive Home Project](https://github.com/Nitwel/Immersive-Home).